NASA's asteroid-sampling spacecraft Osiris-Rex will go look at 'the mess it made'

 In October 2020, NASA's Osiris-Rex spacecraft took a bite out of asteroid Bennu.
-Before Osiris-Rex returns to Earth to deliver its bounty, it's going to revisit the scene of the heist.The asteroid-investigating spacecraft will perform one final very close flyby of Bennu on Wednesday to discover "the extent of the mess it made," NASA announced last week.
+Before Osiris-Rex returns to Earth to deliver its bounty, it's going to revisit the scene of the heist.The spacecraft will perform one final very close flyby of Bennu on Wednesday to discover "the extent of the mess it made," NASA announced.

 Osiris-Rex was a little greedy during the sample capture operation, picking up an overflowing amount of gravel that had to be stowed sooner than expected.
 It left a mark on the asteroid.